 2. This Is Spinal Tap

 Iggy Pop’s “Lust for Life” was such a perfect addition to the junkie-fueled epic, that it overshadows the rest of the killer soundtrack.
 Other standouts include classics from Lou Reed, Brian Eno, and others.
+The soundtrack somehow captures the fast-paced vibe of the Edinburgh club scene and the calm, blissful release the characters find in their drug of choice.

 5. Blade Runner